AaronHeee/Bundle-MCR/README.md

 3. To process attributes for Bundle MCR, use `python 1_item_attr.py`;
 4. To precess categories for Bundle MCR, use `python 2_item_cate.py`.

+## Data Downloading (Updated on 12/09/22)

+Someone encountered the issues of downloading datasets from Git LFS, therefore we also upload the experimental datasets (`raw`, `processed` and related pre-processing scripts) to Google Drive.
+Please check this [link](https://drive.google.com/drive/folders/1IyFPuuBkeoT5hTsVJqKINkiqgjFiq_FB?usp=sharing) to download those datasets.

 ## Bibtex

 Please cite our paper if using this code, and feel free to contact [zhh004@eng.ucsd.edu](zhh004@eng.ucsd.edu) if any questions.